rolandyuwy/tp/docs/DeveloperGuide.md

    * 3a1.
 System displays an error message.

    * 3a2.
-User re-enters the food item to be added again.
+User re-enters the food item to be deleted again.

    * 3a3.
 System checks the user’s new input.